gordon-cs/gordon-360-ui/docs/ThemePaletteDocs.md

 ```
 (Note: Must import the css since react components only understand CSS syntax, not SASS syntax)

+#### Guide for Future Developers

+###### After this project is completed, there are a few notes and best practices that future developers should follow.

+(Once dark mode is implemented) The most important thing for UI development is testing how every
+component appears in dark mode, with proper contrast, colors, etc....

+All styling should be done in seperate CSS classes if possible/practical.
+In general, this
+means that colors, padding, and related properties should be defined in a CSS class and used
+in a component using the className prop (See MUI documentation).
+The only exceptions to this
+is if styling is done dynamically with some computation.
+For example the Clifton Strengths
+colored ring around the profile photo, or the sizing of the photo cropper for involvements and
+profile photo.

+All colors should reference a color from the palette, and consideration should be given for a
+switch to dark mode.
+You can find examples of usage of the --mui theme variable throughout the
+code.

+If you need a new color, on top of those that already exist, you can add it to the palette in an
+open space (for example info.light is unused currently).
+You should also name every color with
+a variable name in theme.ts to enhance readability.

 ### Project Contributors

 - _Jack Hammond_